Member Deposits Protected to $250,000; Member Services Uninterrupted

 Austin, Texas 78759

-Chartered in 1936, LOMTO served various select employee groups in the greater New York City area as well as an underserved area in New York City.
-At the time of liquidation and subsequent purchase by Teachers Federal Credit Union, LOMTO served 2,283 members and had assets of approximately $156 million, according to the credit union’s most recent Call Report.
+Chartered in 1922, Melrose served eligible members subject to the provisions of its bylaws, which could include any person upon approval for membership.
+At the time of liquidation and subsequent purchase by Teachers Federal Credit Union, Melrose served 19,864 members and had assets of approximately $1.1 billion, according to the credit union’s most recent Call Report.

-LOMTO Federal Credit Union is the sixth federally insured credit union liquidation in 2018.
+Melrose is the fifth federally insured credit union liquidation in 2018.